jerylcodes/jerylcodes.github.io/_pages/home.md

     btn_label: "Link"
 github:
 intro:
-  - excerpt: "\"Data, Science and Everything Nice.\"
+  - excerpt: '\"Data, Science and Everything Nice.\"
-  \n\nI am a Junior Data Scientist, documenting my projects through this blog."
+  \n\nI am a Junior Data Scientist, documenting my projects through this blog.'
-  - excerpt:
   - excerpt: 'Click on the links below to check out some of my projects:'
 ---